morrislab/RBPbinding/README.md

 We used a joint linear embedding approach to model the relationship between protein sequence and RNA sequence specificity.

-Recommended: create virtual python 2.7 environment and install dependencies in dependencies.txt
+Recommended: install anaconda and create virtual environment with python 2.7 adding dependencies listed in dependencies.txt

 Additional requirements: